61st Engineer Legion Mixed Battalion

 • a helicopter landing zone

-In August 1978, the battalion began to leave Camp Canjuers.
-It would be replaced by the CRTRLE (Foreign Legion Reinforced Road Building Company), created the same month.
+In August 1978, the battalion began its departure from Camp Canjuers.
+It was replaced by the Foreign Legion Reinforced Road Building Company (CRTRLE), created that same month.

 Simultaneously, on August 25, Captain Llorens took command of the CTL.